FortiGate

 Note: The unit-B will reboot, regenerate, join as the secondary unit, and sync certificates with the primary unit (unit-A).

-At the end of the process, both devices will have the wrong certificates since it would have the old serial number on it, and both units have different serial numbers after activating the licenses.
+At the end of the process, both devices will have the wrong certificates since they would have the old serial numbers on them, and both units have different serial numbers after activating the licenses.

 It is important to mention that the 'Fortinet_Factory' CERTIFICATE cannot be forced to regenerate through the CLI.